agdoty/mini-youtube-app-with-reactjs/README.md

-This is mini project is a small youtube clone that I followed a tutorial for by Stephn Grider from his udemy course called Modern React with Redux.
+This mini project is a small youtube clone that I followed a tutorial for by Stephn Grider from his udemy course called Modern React with Redux.